ibm-cloud-docs/dr-automation-powervs/verify-events.md

 ```

-The following table lists events that the KSYS monitors:
+The following table lists events that the orchestrator monitors:

-## Notification for KSYS events
+## Orchestrator events
 {: #notifiy-events}

+The following table lists the events that can occur during external orchestrator operations.
+Each event includes its type and a brief description to help you identify the status or issues during execution.

 | **Events**                     | **Event Type**    | **Description**                           |
 |--------------------------------|-------------------|-------------------------------------------|